Is It Better to Settle or Go to Court?

 Quicker Resolution

 After suffering injuries, personal expenses add up.
-Serious injuries force victims of negligence to take time off work.
 Those who suffer catastrophic injuries never return to their jobs, leaving a large gap in household income.
 Although some might qualify for disability payments, they do not receive the full amount of their salary.

 Medical bills roll in that some victims of negligence cannot pay.
 It’s doubtful that you will see any money for your injuries and associated losses in under a year from your date of injury if your case goes to trial.
 In many cases, you will have to wait at least two years or longer, depending on the circumstances of the claim.